ShonHarsh/CSharp-LINQ-Tutorial/Notes/CSharp-LINQ-Tutorial-S07-OrderBy.md

 5. `.ThenBy` is a chaining method that can be used after `OrderBy`.
 6. The `IComparer<TKey>? comparer` can be used to tell if one object should be placed before or after another when ordering them.
 7. The use case for the `IComparer` interface is when the natural order, alphabetical or numeric, is incorrect.
 8. The `IComparer` class can be used to set a complex ordering type and then a single point of code can control this ordering.
-That way every time the order method is used a complex LINQ query is not required to be written.
+That way every time the `OrderBy` method is used a complex LINQ query is not required to be written.
 9. The `Reverse` method takes no parameters and simply reverses the collection.
 10. An important note is that in C# when ordering a collection by a boolean variable, the **false** values come before **true** values.